Designed a new onboarding funnel, leading to a revenue increase of 120%.

 Opportunity #1: Small top of the funnel

-I’ve turned the homepage into a typical landing page leading with the main offer, showing reviews and number of members, an explanation of the benefits users can get by subscribing, and a video teaser.
+I turned it into a proper landing page: leading with the main offer, adding reviews and member stats, explaining the benefits of subscribing, and including a video teaser.

 FFH Homepage